kasra-hosseini/obspyDMT/README.rst

    -  `Time-continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations for the requested time window.
    -  `Processing and instrument correction`_: process the data automatically after the data retrieval and/or on an existing data-set.
    -  `Synthetic seismograms`_
+   -  `Explore station meta-data (StationXML files, filterstages)`_:
    -  `Parallel retrieving and processing`_: send the requests and/or process the data in parallel.
 This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the whole procedure.
-   -  `Explore station meta-data (StationXML files, filterstages)`_:
+   -  `KML`_

 *  `Supported event catalogs and data centers`_: available event catalogs and data centers.
 *  `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.